Shaher909/api-db-playground/README.md

 `/users`- get all the users

-`/users/authenticate`- authenticate a user with username and password -- in order to simulate a request for authentication, use curl:
+`/users/authenticate`- authenticate a user with username and password (after decrypting the password with bcrypt) -- in order to simulate a request for authentication, use curl:

 ```